philipturner/ARHeadsetKit/README.md

 - [ ] Ch.
 3 - Unlocking Everything
   - [x] Tutorial 8 - Reconfiguring ARHeadsetKit (complete)
   - [ ] Tutorial 9 - Composing Custom Shaders
-  - [ ] Tutorial 10 - Making Ray Tracing Functions
+  - [ ] Tutorial 10 - Ray Tracing Functions
+  - [ ] Tutorial 11 - The Essence of GPGPU

 ARHeadsetKit will remain in the beta phase until every tutorial is finished.
 To learn when new tutorials are added, "watch" this GitHub repository or check it periodically.
 Also, please leave a star if you enjoy this ARHeadsetKit's tutorials or [article series](docs/article-list.md) :-)